theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Among other islands they called at Samos, where they came into touch with the great philosopher Pythagoras, who then a man of advanced age, and near his death.
 Some historians have thought that this sage perished when his school at Crotona was wrecked by popular prejudice; others, recoginsing that he survived that catastrophe, believe that he died much later at Metapontum.
 But neither of these ideas is correct; wh en quite old, he left his school in Magna Graecia, and returned to his patrimony in Samos to end his days where he had begun them, and so it happened that our young travellers had the great privilege of seeing him in the course of their voyage.

 His principal desciple at that time was Erato's uncle Kleineas(now the Master Djwal Kul); and Kleineas (whom we know as Uranus the elder brother of Apollo) was exceedingly kind to the young wanderers, and patiently answered all their eager questions, explaining to them the system of the Pythagorean philosophy.
 They were at once most strongly attracted towards the teaching expounded to them, and were anxious to join the school.
 Kleineas told them that a branch of it would presently be opened in Athens, and meantime he gave them much instruction in ethics, in the doctrine of reincarnation and the mystery of numbers.
 All too soon their vessel was ready for sea (it had fortunately required refitting) and they had regretfully to take leave of Pythagoras and Kleineas.
-To their great and awed delight, when they called to bid him adieu, the aged philosopher blessed them, and said with marked emphasis:"Palin sunestathesomtha --we shall meet again."Within a a year or two they heard of his death, and so they often wondered in what sense he could have meant those words; but when in this present incarnation, one of those brothers had for the first time the privilege of meeting the Master K.H. the latter recalled to his memory that scene of long ago, and said:"Did I not tell you that we should meet again?"
+To their great and awed delight, when they called to bid him adieu, the aged philosopher blessed them, and said with marked emphasis: "Palin sunestathesomtha --we shall meet again."Within a a year or two they heard of his death, and so they often wondered in what sense he could have meant those words; but when in this present incarnation, one of those brothers had for the first time the privilege of meeting the Master K.H. the latter recalled to his memory that scene of long ago, and said: "Did I not tell you that we should meet again?"

 Soon after the death of Pythagorous, Uranus fulfilled his promise to come and set on foot a school of the philosophy took a high place in the thought of the time.
 It was however a troublous time, by no means ideal for the study of those higher problems.
 The difficulties with Persia were just commencing, and the air was full of uneasiness.
 At last came the Persian invasion, culminating in the celebrated battle of Marathon in which both the brothers took part, as they did also ten years later in the great naval engagement of Salamis.
 Later still, the brothers thought it their duty to go and assist the Greek colonies in Asia Minor against the Persians; they were present also at the battle of Plataea, so that there was a great deal of fighting before they could really settle down.